hybam-dev/get-pak/README.md

 pip install .
 ```

-To ensure installation, you can check the vignettes made for the library.
+To ensure installation, you can check the examples made for the library.
 Don't forget to correct the
 path to the images!